1. Describe an experiment to prepare a pure, dry sample of an insoluble salt, starting from two soluble reactants

 Question 19 of 21

-20. A pure, dry sample of a soluble salt can be prepared starting from an acid and alkali.
-What are the two stages of this method called?
+20. A pure, dry sample of a soluble salt can be prepared starting with an insoluble reactant.
+What is this method called?

 Question 20 of 21